Secondary Mathematics Education

 Tell us about yourself.

-I grew up in Mobile, Alabama surrounding myself with everything I love.
-I have a tight-knit relationship with my family, especially my 12 year old little sister.
+I grew up in Mobile, Alabama surrounding myself with everything I loved.
+I have a tight-knit relationship with my family, especially my little sister.
 The arts have always fascinated me: paintings, music, dance, photography.
-I danced for 15 years at Debbie's School of Dance, in high school, and now on Mississippi State's Pom Squad.
+I danced for 15 years at Debbie's School of Dance, in high school, and was on Mississippi State's Pom Squad.
 I was part of a yearbook staff for seven years, leading up to being the editor of my senior yearbook.
-School has always been one of the loves of my life too.
+School had always been one of the loves of my life too.
 Despite the stressful moments, I always wanted to go and learn something new.

 Being part of the International Baccalaureate program in high school, I was surrounded by a small motivated group of classmates and understanding teachers who treated us as equals.
-I have always been someone who found joy with understanding new topics and reaching my goals.
-I have shared this passion by working with children in any environment: assisting at the dance studio, volunteering at the Gulf Coast Exploreum Science Center, talking to children as a Mobile Azalea Trail Maid, doing outreach at local elementary schools with the robotics team, or volunteering at church during Vacation Bible School.
-Being able to share what I have learned or helping others walk through the steps to discovering something new on their own have been the most rewarding experiences of my life.
-I plan to continue this as a mathematics teacher.
-Math has always been my favorite subject.
+I had always been someone who found joy with understanding new topics and reaching my goals.
+I shared this passion by working with children in any environment: assisting at the dance studio, volunteering at the Gulf Coast Exploreum Science Center, talking to children as a Mobile Azalea Trail Maid, doing outreach at local elementary schools with the robotics team, or volunteering at church during Vacation Bible School.
+Being able to share what I learned or helping others walk through the steps to discovering something new on their own was the most rewarding experiences of my life.
+I planned to continue this as a mathematics teacher.
+Math was always my favorite subject.
 Past information is constantly being built upon, making everything relevant.
-No subject has challenged me nor fascinated me more.
+No subject had challenged me nor fascinated me more.
 I hope that being a teacher will allow me to give students the same passion for learning, in any subject, that I have found.

 What made you choose Mississippi State University?